niwcpac/mole/docs/raw/basic_config.md

 ### **Trials**

 Now we move on to our trials.
-Trials can represent a single run or attempt.
+A Trial can represent a single run or attempt.
 Events of interest or data about the run can be saved in these trials, giving us an easy container to compare and contrast test results.
 Since trials contain a lot of data about a run, we'll need to create a couple of pre-requisite instances.
 The first is a Tester which needs both a user and a role.

 We use the Django authentication [user](https://docs.djangoproject.com/en/4.0/ref/contrib/auth/#django.contrib.auth.models.User) so unlike the other models, we have to use the `factory_boy` implementation to ensure that the password is saved correctly.